Trump declines to comment on report Kim invited him to North Korea

 “I would do it ... at some time in a later future, and depending on what happens I’m sure he’ll love coming to the United States also.
 But, no, I don’t think it’s ready for that.
 I think we have a ways to go yet,” Trump said.

-Kim, in the letter sent in the third week of August, spoke of his “willingness” for a third summit and extended an invitation for Trump to visit the North Korean capital of Pyongyang, the JoongAng Ilbo newspaper reported, citing an unidentified source.
+Kim, in the letter sent in the third week of August, spoke of his “willingness” for a third summit and extended an invitation for Trump to visit Pyongyang, the JoongAng Ilbo newspaper reported, citing an unidentified source.

 Trump on Aug.
 9 said he had received a “very beautiful letter” from Kim.